Learning New Orleans Yatspeak and Slang

-Even English-speaking visitors will have to learn some New Orleans yatspeak and slang to understand everything they hear in the city.
+When visiting New Orleans, all visitors must learn some yatspeak.
+They must also pick up some slang to understand everything they hear in the city.
 I was constantly delighted by the new words and usage I heard during my month’s stay.
-Despite speaking “English,” between the various colorful dialects and the words I’d never heard before, I was constantly trying to figure out what I’d just heard and what did it mean?
+I speak “English.”
+However, the various colorful dialects and unfamiliar words often puzzled me.
+I constantly tried to figure out what I’d just heard and what it meant.

 Banquette

-A banquette is a sidewalk – if you’re lucky enough to have one – it’s the concrete strip between the house or business and the street.
+A banquette is a sidewalk.
+If you’re lucky enough to have one, it’s the concrete strip between the house or business and the street.
 I had to ask what this was the first time someone said it to me.
-You might hear someone say, “I saw him this mornin’ walkin’ down the banquette.”
+It’s uncommon, but you might hear someone say, “I saw him this mornin’ walkin’ down the banquette.”
+More common in old Nola literature now.

 Bayou